vineethkumarv/sv-wiki/Control-Flow.md

 **GitHub Lab Output link** https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/conditional_statement/case_variants/unique_case/unique_none_true/unique_case_op.log

-### Unique case with more than one condition is true
+**Unique case with more than one condition is true**

+In a unique case, if all the case condition is false, it will display a warning (no match is found for the case statement ) with no error.
+If all the conditions are true or more than one condition is true, it will read the first right or matched case condition and will display the output with one warning and no error.

 **Flowchart:**